g00glen00b/dimitri.codes/content/posts/2018-07-17-graphql-nodejs-express-apollo/index.md

 featuredImage: "../../images/logos/apollo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Apollo", "Express", "GraphQL", "Node.js"]
+excerpt: "GraphQL nowadays is often seen as an alternative to REST, each with its own benefits.
+With Apollo, we can consume GraphQL APIs, but additionally to that, we can create GraphQL API's as well by using Node.js and Express.
+In this tutorial I'll explore the possibilities."
 ---

 A while back, I wrote [a tutorial](/graphql-spring-boot/) about creating a GraphQL API using Java, followed by a web application using Angular and Apollo.
 Back then, I also mentioned that Apollo has a server-side part as well, which allows you to create GraphQL API's on Node.js.
 And today, we're going to explore that option!